 Gears: A Cog in the Wheel

-Sometimes people have a difficult time with props and they wonder if changing gear ratios is the solution.
-The question usually is: “Is changing the gear ratio the same as changing the prop pitch?”
-No, it is not.
+Sometimes people have a difficult time with props and they wonder if changing gear ratios is the solution or even possible.
+Often the question asks if changing propellers is essentially the same as changing gears, it is not.
 Here’s why.

 What does this mean?
-Find where your engine is making its power most efficiently and match that up with how you’re using your boat so that getting the most out of your prop.
-If you are having a hard time getting on plane and it takes a really high pitch prop to keep you in WOT operating range, then you could probably look at your gear ratio. (keep in mind, higher numeric is a lower gear.
-First gear in your car is a higher ratio numerically than 5th gear).
+Find where your engine is making its power most efficiently and match that up with how you’re using your boat so that you can use props within a specific pitch range.
+If you are having a hard time getting on plane and it takes a really high pitch prop to keep you in WOT operating range, then you could probably look at your gear ratio. (keep in mind, higher numeric is a lower gear).
 A 1.62:1 ratio means the engine cranks 1.62 times for every prop shaft rotation.
 With new outboards, you probably won’t have a choice in gears.
 Manufacturers would be wise to offer a choice because there are so many different types of boats using the same engines.

 Find out where your engine makes its power as a guidline

 So, yes, you can change your prop and change your operating range but if you’re running out of prop and bogging down at your cruising speed or you can spin big props too easily, you should consider changing your gear ratio.
-The popular adage is: your prop will get you out of the hole, not your gears.
+A popular adage is: - your prop will get you out of the hole, not your gears -.
 A high pitch prop will struggle out of the hole, and be less efficient overall.